FredMunene/ascii-art/README.md

 `go run ."Hello" | cat -e`

-# Rewuirements for the Program
+# Requirements for the Program

-+ The program handles an input with numbers, letters, spaces, special characters and \n .
++ The program handles an input with numbers, letters, spaces, special characters and '\n' .
-+ The project is written in Go
++ The program is written in Go.
 + The code respects the [good practices.](https://learn.zone01kisumu.ke/git/root/public/src/branch/master/subjects/good-practices/README.md)
 + There are test files for [unit testing](https://go.dev/doc/tutorial/add-a-test).
 + [Use Standard Go](https://golang.org/pkg/) packages.